10 Breathtaking Road Trips in the UK

 North Coast 500 - Scotland

-Spanning more than 500 miles of stunning scenery and plenty of attractions around Scotland's northern coast, find time to discover why a rental drive to North Coast 500 (NC500) is touted as one of world's most beautiful drives.
+Spanning more than 500 miles of stunning scenery and plenty of attractions around Scotland's northern coast, find time to discover why a rental drive to North Coast 500 (NC500) is touted as one of the world's most beautiful drives.
 Not to be missed attractions and highlights here are the Falls of Rogie, the famous Bealach na Bà, Loch Maree, the Achmelvich beach, the Beinn Eighe National Nature Reserve in the Torridon area, the Cape Wrath, as well as the breathtaking views across the islands of Skye and the Hebrides.

 Causeway Coastal Route - Northern Ireland

 Listed as one of Northern Ireland's greatest adventures, make sure to give yourself time to discover why the Causeway Coastal Route is a true legend.
 Stretching from Belfast to Derry-Londonderry (or vice-versa) - there are plenty of places to see and discover, from long-ruined castles to sandy beaches to fascinating vantage points.
-These include: Carrickfergus Castle, Gobbins Cliff Path, Glenariff Forest Park, The Dark Hedges, Carrick-A-Rede Rope Bridge, Giant's Causeway and Dunluce Castle.
-Top tip: some roads leading off the route to attractions can be quite narrow so make sure to focus and keep you mind on your driving.
+These include Carrickfergus Castle, Gobbins Cliff Path, Glenariff Forest Park, The Dark Hedges, Carrick-A-Rede Rope Bridge, Giant's Causeway and Dunluce Castle.
+Top tip: some roads leading off the route to attractions can be quite narrow so make sure to focus and keep your mind on your driving.

 Black Mountain Road - Wales

-Arguably one of the most spectacular drives in the UK, the Black Mountain road also known as A4069, is a picturesque road that climbs in the western part of the Brecon Beacons National Park in Wales.
+Arguably one of the most spectacular drives in the UK, the Black Mountain road is also known as A4069, is a picturesque road that climbs in the western part of the Brecon Beacons National Park in Wales.
 The road, which crosses the Black Mountains from Llandovery to Gwaun-Cae-Gurwen, offers unrivalled views you will want to drive again and again.

 Another grand scenic drive in Wales is the journey to the Snowdonia National Park which also has the most spectacular scenery and lots of picturesque villages that can be seen whilst you wind your way through the area.
 If you want to experience the best of North Wales, you may want to begin your journey at Conwy Castle on the coast and then make your way through the winding A & B roads, passing through Snowdonia, the charming village of Betws-y-Coed and travelling on to the fantastic tourist village of Portmeirion.